primelib/primecodegen/README.md

 > Note: The patches are applied in the order you specify them in.

-## OpenAPI Generate Template
+## OpenAPI Template Data

-The `openapi-generate-template` command generates template data that can be used to build your own code generator templates without having to deal with most of the complexity of the openapi spec.
+The `openapi-generate-template` command can be used to pre-process the openapi spec and pass the resulting template data to an external code generator.

 TODO: documentation